The Mindful Mother: Practicing Mindfulness in Motherhood

 In fact, you and your child may have meditated together already, without realizing it.
 When your child was younger, you called them to listen and savor the sound of gentle rain on the roof.
 When they were tiny, you lay beside them and sang them to sleep.

-If your child is older, they might already be doing a great job of calming themselves down.
+If your child is older, they might already be doing a fantastic job of calming themselves down.
 But if they are still too young, they might interrupt you while you’re meditating by yourself.

 So why not get the habit of mindfulness ingrained into them right at a young age?
 It will help your child become more grounded and less reactive.
 They would also go on to enjoy it.